 You and your family must work hard to overcome anorexia nervosa.
-Group, family-based, and individual therapies are often an integral part of treatment.
+Individual, family, and group therapies are often an integral part of treatment.

 A form of therapy called cognitive behavioral therapy is often used to treat anorexia nervosa.
 CBT helps change unhealthy thoughts and behaviors.
 Its goal is to help you learn to cope with strong emotions and build healthy self-esteem.

 Family therapy gets family members involved in keeping you on track with your healthy eating and lifestyle.
 Family therapy also helps resolve conflicts within the family.
-It can help create support for the family member suffering from anorexia nervosa.
+It can help create support for the family member learning to cope with anorexia nervosa.